Edward Balfour: Cyclopaedia of India and other works

-Balfour's collations on a variety of aspects of life in India led to the publication of The Encyclopaedia of India and of Eastern and Southern Asia, Commercial, Industrial, and Scientific, first published in 1857 with subsequent editions titled as the Cyclopaedia of India.
+Balfour's collations on a variety of aspects of life in India led to the publication of The Cyclopaedia of India and of Eastern and Southern Asia, Commercial, Industrial, and Scientific, first published in 1857 with subsequent editions in multiple volumes.
 The original work was derived from notes that he had made for the Great Exhibition of 1851.
 Subsequent editions incorporated research by others including Sir Dietrich Brandis and it grew into a five volume work in 1871-83.
 The work also was used by William Theobald in his major revision of Mason's Burmah.

 Some subjects needed more coverage and he produced for instance the first work on the agricultural pests of India, in which he drew inspiration from the work of Eleanor Ormerod.
-He wrote in the Agricultural pest of India:
+He wrote in the Agricultural pests of India:

 Balfour continued to write about India after retiring to England in 1876.
 He openly held anti-colonialist sentiments which Richard Grove suggests as being linked to the radical ideas of his uncle Joseph Hume, opinions that were also expressed by his cousin Allan Octavian Hume.
 His elder brother George Balfour (and married to A.O.
 Hume's sister Charlotte Isabella) also argued against salt taxes in India and suggested that they hampered growth and antagonized the population of India.